 Willie Smith was born on the 15th December 1914, the only son and eldest child of Harry Smith (born 15th January 1884) and Mary Elizabeth Tolson (born 1886) who were married on the 8th May 1913 at the New Wesleyan Chapel, Wesley Street, Ossett.
 In his early youth Harry Smith lived at Ossett Low Mill, but at the time of his marriage, he was a rag merchant of 'Oakleigh', Healey Road, Ossett and his wife, Mary Elizabeth’s home was at 6, Marlborough Street, Ossett.

 The "Ossett Observer" also published a list of Ossett men who served as National Reserves on Guard Duty and this included Fred Smith of Healey Road, Ossett who was probably Harry’s father and therefore Willie’s grandfather.
 In any event Willie was born in December 1914 and his parents, Harry and Mary Elizabeth, did not have any more children until the 3rd March 1920, when their only daughter, Gladys was born.
-This would tie in with Harry Smith being a PoW for the duration of the war.

-Sadly, Willie's Mary Elizabeth Smith died in late 1923, aged only 37 years.
+Sadly, Willie's mother Mary Elizabeth Smith died in late 1923, aged only 37 years.
 However, in early 1924, at Berwick, Harry, now aged 40 years, married 26 year-old, Berwick born, Mary Ann Webster, at Berwick and they subsequently had three daughters: Joyce, Mary E and Sarah A, all born in the Dewsbury area between 1926 and 1938.

 By 1939 Harry Smith, now a clerk in the Ministry of Labour, and his second wife, Mary Ann were living at The Bungalow, Spa Street with Harry’s children from his first marriage: Willie Smith, working as a store-keeper, dyer and dry cleaner, and Gladys Smith, a glove machinist.
 Harry and Mary Ann’s children, Mary E. and Sarah A. were also living in the household.
 Two names are redacted and it is likely that one of these was the couple’s other daughter, Joyce Smith.